matiasmolinas/evolving-agents/README.md

 - [Matias Molinas](https://github.com/matiasmolinas) and [Ismael Faro](https://github.com/ismaelfaro) for the original concept and architecture
 - [BeeAI Framework](https://github.com/i-am-bee/beeai-framework/tree/main/python) for integrated agent capabilities
 - [OpenAI Agents SDK](https://openai.github.io/openai-agents-python/) for additional agent integration

-# Important Note on Alpha Status

-**Current Status: Alpha Release**

-Please be aware that this project is currently in an **alpha state**.
-The examples provided are primarily demonstration toys showing the intended architecture and capabilities, but they are not yet fully functional production implementations.

-In the next few days, we will be:
-- Replacing mock components with fully functional implementations
-- Improving the Smart Agent Bus with real-time capability routing
-- Adding comprehensive metrics for agent performance
-- Implementing full cross-framework compatibility

-Some specific components that are currently simplified/mocked and will be replaced:
-- The embedding service has fallback mock implementations
-- Some provider integrations use simplified execution paths
-- The workflow processor has limited error handling
-- The agent bus uses simplified storage backends

-Thank you for your understanding as we work to deliver a robust, production-ready version of the Evolving Agents Toolkit.